-Alternative forms of treatment include not undergoing the proposed skin resurfacing procedure.
-Other forms of management include chemical peels, dermabrasion, or surgical procedures, such as excisional surgery.
-In certain situations, the laser may offer a specific therapeutic advantage over other forms of treatment.
-Alternatively, laser resurfacing procedures may not represent a better alternative to other forms of surgery or skin treatment when indicated.
-Risks and potential complications are associated with alternative forms of treatment that involve skin resurfacing(s) or surgical procedures.
+Alternative forms of treatment include not undergoing the laser or IPL procedure.
+Other forms of treatment include chemical peels, dermabrasion, or surgical procedures.
+In certain situations, the laser may offer a specific advantage over other treatments.
+Alternatively, laser procedures may not be a better alternative to surgery or other skin treatments.
+There are risks of complications with all skin treatments and surgical procedures.